SansGuidon/bookmarks/README.md

 * [Hacker News](https://news.ycombinator.com/item?id=9952878) - Don't put secret keys in your repository.
 * [Vivek Gite](https://www.cyberciti.biz/tips/linux-security.html) - 20 Linux Server Hardening Security Tips
 * [Passive Aggressive Passwords](http://www.trypap.com/) - [Humor] The Passive Aggressive Password Machine
+* [have i been pwned](https://haveibeenpwned.com/) - Check if you have an account that has been compromised in a data breach
+* [have i been pwned](https://haveibeenpwned.com/Passwords) - Check if your password may have been compromised in a data breach

 ## GPG
 * [Charles Zachary Lockhart](http://irtfweb.ifa.hawaii.edu/~lockhart/gpg/) - GPG Cheat Sheet